aurora-opensource/au/docs/troubleshooting.md

 ## Broken strict total ordering

+**Meaning:**  This means you performed an operation that needs to put unit types into a parameter pack --- say, a common unit, or a unit product --- but the library couldn't figure out how to order the units inside that pack.

-**Meaning:**  This one is very deep in the weeds and is generally pretty hard to hit.
-You need two _distinct_ Units that have the _same_ Dimension, Magnitude, _and_ Origin.
+If that sounds obscure, it is: ordering units inside packs is a deep library implementation detail, and we try to avoid letting end users encounter this.
+To reach this error, you need two _distinct_ units that have the _same_ Dimension, Magnitude, _and_ Origin.
 That's a necessary but not sufficient condition: for example, even `UnitInverseT<Seconds>` and `Hertz` won't trigger this!
-Even once you have such Units, you need to perform some operation that puts them together in the same parameter pack (say, comparing them, adding them, or taking a product).

 !!! info
     In case you want to understand more, here is the gist.

     Au is _heavily_ based on parameter packs.
-Some of these packs, such as `UnitProduct<...>` and `CommonUnit<...>`, take _Units_ as their arguments.
+Some of these packs, such as `UnitProduct<...>` and `CommonUnit<...>`, take _units_ as their arguments.

     !!! warning "TODO"
         Make a doc page for parameter packs, and link to it here.

     Every parameter pack needs an unambiguous canonical ordering for any possible set of input arguments.
-Therefore, we need to create a _strict total ordering_ for the (infinitely many!)
-    Unit types that could appear in these packs.
+Therefore, we need to create a _strict total ordering_ for the (infinitely many!) unit types that could appear in these packs.
 This ordering needs to be known _at compile time_.
     The ordering itself doesn't matter so much, but if we don't strictly adhere to _some_ ordering, it's undefined behaviour.

-    Our strategy is to construct a "gauntlet" of properties which we can measure for any Unit (e.g., Dimension, Magnitude, ...), and define some arbitrary ordering for each property.
-We then compare the Units on each property in turn.
+    Our strategy is to construct a "gauntlet" of properties which we can measure for any unit (e.g., Dimension, Magnitude, ...), and define some arbitrary ordering for each property.
+We then compare the units on each property in turn.
 The first one where they differ "wins".
-If we get through _all_ the properties, and they're _still_ tied, then we have two _distinct_ Unit types which _compare_ as equal.
+If we get through _all_ the properties, and they're _still_ tied, then we have two _distinct_ unit types which _compare_ as equal.
 This would be undefined behaviour!
 Rather than silently ignoring this, we manifest this as a compiler error.

     That is what "broken strict total ordering" means.

-**Solution:**  If you have two distinct Units, and the library can't figure out how to order them, you can _force_ a particular ordering.
-Choose one of the Units and give it a high "unit avoidance" score (see example below).
+**Solution:**  If you have two distinct units, and the library can't figure out how to order them, you can _force_ a particular ordering.
+Choose one of the units and give it a high "unit avoidance" score (see example below).
 This will break the tie.

 Again, this is pretty unusual.
 For most normal ways of forming units, the library should